Pinterest Pixel

 • TIME function: Combines separate hour, minute, and second values to create a time serial number, ideal for adding or subtracting time and performing complex time-related calculations.

-These functions form the backbone of time manipulation in Excel and will be instrumental for tasks such as adding 15 minutes from now.
+These functions are the backbone of time manipulation in Excel and will be instrumental for tasks such as adding 15 minutes from now.

 15 minutes from now